Feeding Your Golden

 - Avoid foods that have sugars or artificial colors or flavors or a lot of added salt.

 Semi-moist dog foods are the worst – they usually are loaded with artificial colors and sugars.
 Added vitamins and minerals are beneficial only when applied after the baking process, because heat destroys vitamins.
-We often recommend adding a vitamin/mineral supplement to your dog’s diet, such as Missing Link.
+We often recommend adding a vitamin/mineral supplement to your dog’s diet, but please first check with your veterinarian.

 - The best foods are made up of ingredients that would be suitable for human consumption.